PaddlePaddle/PaddleSeg/EISeg/med3d/README_en.md

 #### 5. Start to label
 * Click ```Add/Remove``` in ```Segment Editor``` to add or remove the label.
 You can change the name of added label by double click the label item.
 * Choose the label you want to label and click on the ```Positive Point``` or ```Negative Point``` to enter interactive label mode。
-* Click on ```Finish Segment``` button to finish annotation of current segment, you can further edit the annotatioin using tools in segment editor or you can repeat previous step to label next category.
+* Click on ```Finish Segment``` button to finish annotation of current segment, you can further edit the annotation using tools in segment editor or you can repeat previous step to label next category.
 If you finished the annotation on this case, you can click on the ```Finish Scan``` button.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/48357642/187882400-8ee24469-6cb7-4c6a-acf8-df0e14e3f2a7.PNG" width="70.6%" height="20%">